ccasalme/CCasalme/README.md

 ## Hi there 👋
-I'm CyCy, and I'm currently learning and SUPER NEW to everything 🖤
+I'm CyCy, and I'm currently learning 🖤

 - 🔭 I’m currently learning how to code
 - 🌱 But I have a strong hold of HTML, CSS, & JS.
 Currently in the process of  mastering Node.js, TypeScript, and React